coding-competitions/sound-bytes/README.md

 ### Utilities

-For consistency, is *highly* recommended that you use `sox` or the included docker image, also named `sox` to convert raw data to `ogg`.
+For consistency, all entries will be evaluated with the [SoX utility](http://sox.sourceforge.net/).
+This may be installed locally on most systems, *or* if you prefer not to install it locally, you can use the provided [Docker image](util/sox/README.md).

 ### Examples